rstacruz/ractive-promise-alt/Readme.md

 # ractive-promise-alt

 Adaptor for [Ractive] that allows you to watch for a [Promise]'s result and status.
-This is an alternate adaptor to [Ractive-adaptors-Promise].

 *Find more Ractive.js plugins at [docs.ractivejs.org/latest/plugins](http://docs.ractivejs.org/latest/plugins)*